 |2 physical education classes||Any PE class at Cornell||0**|

-*PE classes do not count as academic credit.
+**PE classes and the swim test do not count as academic credit.

 Students matriculating before fall 2018 should visit Courses of Study for the appropriate curriculum.